-The Doctor of Education degree prepares education scholars and leaders for the 21st century.
+Program Objective: The Doctor of Education degree prepares education scholars and leaders for the 21st century.
 The main components of online Ed.
 D programs are the Core Courses, Research Courses, and the Applied Dissertation.
 The Ed.
 D is focused on developing educational environments and aims to train doctoral students with a broad and solid multidisciplinary foundation, in understanding the problem of creation and implementation of new learning systems combining a different kind of learning deliveries.
 Students conduct studies that address the most pressing problems in education.
 Upon completion of the program, graduates assume roles as university faculty, senior-level educational leaders, and policymakers.

 - Discuss and contrast issues and trends and analyze how to perform educational research on international, multicultural, multidisciplinary, and multi-generational organizations. - Compare and evaluate classical and contemporary theories of learning and their applications in different educational process-based technologies. - Analyze and develop knowledge management processes for the application of research methods in educational institutions. - Develop and apply modern instructional technologies in different learning environments. - Discuss and make use of psychological and social theories in the field of education. - Explain and apply effective research skills including formulation of research problems; integration of previous publications into an appropriate literature review; design of a research study; data analysis; and an ability to summarize and present the results. - Complete final thesis such as a research study, presenting detailed results and analyses.
-Present a careful synthesis and evaluation of the work done and the findings obtained and project where future investigations lines may be.
+Present careful synthesis and evaluation of the work done and the findings obtained and project where future investigations lines may be.

-Total Number of Semester Credit Hours: 60 Credential awarded: Doctor
+Total Number of Semester Credit Hours: 60

-Course Number Course Name Semester Credits

-Core Courses (12 credits)

-DOE 8000 Issues and Trends in Education 3.0

-DOE 8002 Theoretical Foundations of Educational Environment 3.0

-DOE 8003 Technology and Leadership in Educational Institutions 3.0

-DOE 8010 Psychological and Social Theories of Education 3.0

-Research Courses (24 credits)

-DBR 9008 Information Search for Research 6.0

-DBR 9009 Design and Research Methodologies 6.0

-DBR 9010 Applied Statistics in Research 6.0

-DBR 9011 Collection and Analysis of Research Data 6.0
+Credential awarded: Doctor

+Course Number Course Name Semester ( Semester Credits Core Courses (12 credits) DOE 8000 Issues and Trends in Education 3.0 DOE 8002 Theoretical Foundations of Educational Environment 3.0 DOE 8003 Technology and Leadership in Educational Institutions 3.0 DOE 8010 Psychological and Social Theories of Education 3.0 Research Courses (24 credits) DBR 9008 Information Search for Research 6.0 DBR 9009 Design and Research Methodologies 6.0 DBR 9010 Applied Statistics in Research 6.0 DBR 9011 Collection and Analysis of Research Data 6.0

 Dissertation Courses (15 credits)

-DBD 9012 Dissertation Project .03
+Dissertation Project 3.0

-DBD 9013 Dissertation Proposal 6.0
+Dissertation Proposal 6.0

-DBD 9014 Dissertation Applied Research 6.0
+Dissertation Applied Research 6.0

 Educational Systems & Environment Courses (9 credits)

-DOE 8004 Knowledge Management Process in Education 3.0
+Knowledge Management Process in Education 3.0

-DOE 8005 Policy Analysis in Education 3.0
+Policy Analysis in Education 3.0

-DOE 8006 Cross-National & Cross-Cultural Perspective in Education 3.0
+Cross-National & Cross-Cultural Perspective in Ed.
+3.0

 Instructional Leadership (9 credits)

-DOE 8007 Foundations of Instructional Leadership 3.0
+Foundations of Instructional Leadership 3.0

-DOE 8008 Curriculum and Instruction 3.0
+Curriculum and Instruction 3.0

-DOE 8009 Leadership Assessment and Development 3.0
+Leadership Assessment and Development 3.0

+Dissertation Project Dissertation Proposal Dissertation Applied Research Educational Systems & Environment Courses (9 credits) Knowledge Management Process in Education Policy Analysis in Education Cross-National & Cross-Cultural Perspective in Ed.
+Instructional Leadership (9 credits) Foundations of Instructional Leadership Curriculum and Instruction

-COURSE DESCRIPTIONS
+10 COURSE DESCRIPTIONS